 But what happens to your pre-loved clothes?

 Mistral is working with SOEX I:CO take-back system who will collect the clothes, sort into items that can be resold in vintage and other stores.
 Other items unsuitable for resale will be recycled into fibre for things such as car seats, new clothes and cleaning cloths.
 Dust is even used by being transformed into cardboard products.

 Newlife is the UK's largest charity providing essential and specialist equipment to disabled and terminally ill children.
 There are more disabled children in the UK than ever before.
 Improvements in medical advances mean children born with conditions or who acquire disabilities as a result of illness or accidents are surviving, albeit with very complex needs.
 This translates directly to them needing a greater level of support and, in many cases, multiple pieces of specialist equipment.
 Demand for equipment is reaching critical levels, which is why partnerships like the one between Mistral and Newlife is so important.

-In the last 12 months, and thanks to partnerships like the one Newlife has with Mistral, Newlife has been able to change the lives of more than 2,150 disadvantaged disabled and terminally ill children; spending £1.2 million on life changing specialist equipment.
+In the last 12 months, and thanks to partnerships like that with Mistral, Newlife has been able to change the lives of more than 2,150 disadvantaged disabled and terminally ill children; spending £1.2 million on life changing specialist equipment.

 "Not only do Newlife help us to achieve our corporate social responsibilities and commitments to the environment with excess products, faulty and sample garments being sent to the charity for resale or recycle (saving them from being sent to landfill) we also get a huge sense of pride to be supporting such a worthwhile charity.
 Being able to give something back which directly contributes to funding life changing support to some of the UK's most vulnerable children is fantastic."